noreadingability/readability/README.md

 A nice distant idea would be an online cloud service/database, where any user could submit their own known.db and get recommendation of titles based on their level.
 Study plans too?
 ### Some Considerations
+1. Requires ```python3.8``` - ```pip install -r requirements.txt```
-1. All the evaluations are handled over unique instances.
+2. All the evaluations are handled over unique instances.
 So if there are  **2 known and equal** lines in a total of 3 lines, the end result would actually be 50%.
 Same applies to morphs.

-2. The reason for **morphdata** type is to save on time when evaluating large lists of titles.
-(And still, it is quite slow over large collections)/
+3. The reason for the **morphdata** type is to save on time when evaluating large lists of titles.
+(And still, it is quite slow over large collections).

-3. If one wishes to use the server.py, one has to put all collections (in morphdata) in the folder **library** (or link it there).
+4. If trying to use the server.py, one has to put all collections (in morphdata type) in the folder **library** (or link it there).
 I'll try to be updating this library [Link](asd).
-In the repo there are two titles as an example.
 It was an automated job with scraping all subs from the japanese shows on **kitsunekko net** nad using the **generate_collection_morphs** command.
 ```
 library/
 library/anime/